 Rose gold is created when pure gold is mixed with silver and copper alloys.
 The addition of copper and silver helps to strengthen rose gold and gives the metal its signature pink hue(hence the nickname “pink gold”).
 The more copper content that’s in the mix the redder rose gold will appear.

 A major perk of rose gold is that it doesn’t tarnish over time.
-However, just like any gold, rose gold jewelry does need to be cleaned and polished from time to time.
+However, just like any gold piece, rose gold jewelry like a rose gold watch, ring, bracelet, or earrings do need to be cleaned and polished from time to time.

 Rose Gold vs Other Precious Metals